Who can resist a baked pasta dish?

 5. In a small bowl, combine the Panko bread crumbs, the parmesan, the pecorino, the parsley and the garlic clove.

 6. Take a baking dish large enough to accommodate the tomatoes and pasta and coat it all over with olive oil.
-Arrange the tomato slices on the bottom in a single layer, slightly overlapping them.
+Arrange half the tomato slices on the bottom in a single layer, slightly overlapping them.
 Season with freshly cracked black pepper and sprinkle half the bread crumb mixture all over the tomatoes.
 Add a good drizzle of olive oil all over.

 7. Cook in the hot oven until the top starts to brown, about half an hour.